 Address: Megaworld Boulevard corner Enterprise Road Iloilo Business Park, Mandurriao, Iloilo City

-Located in the heart of Iloilo Business Park, this 5-star hotel is a perfect place to stay in for corporate trips.
-It has a contemporary design, with rooms that are incredibly spacious.
-It has a dining restaurant, a bar lounge, and a swimming pool-bar area.
+Located in the heart of Iloilo Business Park, this 5-star hotel is a perfect place to stay for corporate trips.
+It has a contemporary design, with incredibly spacious rooms.
+It has a dining restaurant, a bar lounge, and a swimming pool bar area.
 There is also a fitness center on the 7th floor.

 Diversion 21 Hotel

 Address: Benigno Aquino Avenue Diversion Road, Mandurriao, Iloilo City

 Room rates start at Php 2,200

 Known for its impeccable service, Diversion 21 is an excellent place for young travelers and backpackers.
 Each room is equipped with an in-room safe box, air conditioning, fast Wi-Fi, and a refrigerator.
 The hotel also has an option to have a massage or have a karaoke night for guests.